Asian Law Teaching

 This subject will be taught in 2016 by Mr Andrew Godwin.

 Melbourne Law Masters

-The following subjects relevant to Asian legal studies will be taught in the Melbourne Law Masters in 2019:
+The following subjects relevant to Asian legal studies will also be taught in the Melbourne Law Masters in 2016:

 - Commercial Law in Asia